fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.RedisCache/v1.1.10/Export-AzureRmRedisCache.md

 # Export-AzureRmRedisCache

 ## SYNOPSIS
-Exports data from azure_2 Redis Cache to a container.
+Exports data from Azure Redis Cache to a container.

 ## SYNTAX